What are the Functions & Objectives of the World Bank?

 i.
 To provide long term capital to members countries for economic reconstruction and development.

 a.
-To provide guarantee on private loans or capital investment
+To provide a guarantee on private loans or capital investment.

 iv.
-To ensure the implementation of development projects so as to bring about a smooth transference from a war time to peace economy.
+To ensure the implementation of development projects so as to bring about a smooth transference from wartime to a peaceful economy.

-Initial authorized capital of World Bank was $10,000 million, which was divided in one lakh shares of $ 1 each.
-The authorized capital of World Bank has increased $ 24 bn to $27 bn.
+The initial authorized capital of World Bank was $10,000 million, which was divided into one lakh shares of $ 1 each.
+The authorized capital of the World Bank has increased from $ 24 bn to $27 bn.
 Members countries repay the share of the World Bank in the following way:

 i.
-Only 2% of allotted share are repaid in gold, US dollar or SDR.
+Only 2% of the allotted share are repaid in gold, US dollar or SDR.

 ii.
 Every member country is free to repay 18% of its capital share in its own currency

 iii.
 The remaining 80% is deposited by the member country on demand by the World Bank.